ENGINEER & MUSICIAN

 How I got here

-I wrote my first iPhone app at 10—initially as an excuse to convince my parents I should be allowed a phone as a test device.
-I discovered the gratification that came with building and running my code—and an avenue to fund my tech early adoption preferences through freelancing.
-By 15 I had a full-time engineering job at The Diary, where I led iOS development on one of the first apps to use Apple's CareKit framework.
-I was awarded a coveted WWDC scholarship and enjoyed the pride of seeing two of my apps at the time featured on the front page of App Store.
+I wrote my first iPhone app when I was 10, initially as a way to convince my parents to let me have a phone to use as a test device.
+I discovered the gratification that came with building and running my code, as well as a way to fund my preference for early tech adoption through freelancing.
+By age 15, I had a full-time engineering job at The Diary, where I led the development of one of the first apps to use Apple's CareKit framework.
+I was awarded a coveted WWDC scholarship, and I felt proud seeing two of my apps featured on the App Store's front page.

 Alex playing trumpet holding a plunger mute to the trumpet bell